Our Bench - PLaces to Visit - Accessible New Forest Attractions

 The chance to learn about the armoured warfare from World War one to present day - six large halls to explore and over 300 vehicles regarded as the best collection in the world.
 The site is fitted with broad paths, lifts and ramps so it is easy to get around.
 This is an incredible museum a and a great insight into our miltary history.
 Find out more - the Tank Museum.

-The Watercress Line for a great family day out.
+The Watercress Line for a lovely day out

 Take time to explore Salisbury and Stonehenge.

-Spend time in Bournemouth - they have a regular event programme including the Air Show every August.
+Spend time in Bournemouth - they have a regular events including the Air Show.

 As well as individual attractions to visit for a day, there are towns, cities and islands that we would recommend taking the time to explore - there is usually something there for everyone, so we have just included a few key places to start looking at... there are many more.